axodyne/hello-world/README.md

 c.
 At any time, axodyne could switch back to ```main```. to use the original repository.
 The only proviso is that all the work on the feature branch is committed before switching branches.

 d.
 When axodyne is happy with the state of the new feature, it can be joined back with the main branch.
-It is a good idea to do a bit of a tidy before then to make sure everything is as it chould be.
+It is a good idea to do a bit of a tidy before then to make sure everything is as it should be.

+e. there are a couple of ways to join the work together and incorporate the new feature.
+The one used for this feature is a ***merge***